 The pandemic forced many companies to make the shift to remote work.
 While this has some benefits such as greater flexibility, there is little doubt that it eroded company culture.
 Many workers report feeling increasingly less connected to their work.

-Efforts by companies to rebuild culture across remote workplaces has resulted in internal travel or intra-company travel becoming more popular.
-Unlike external business trips where employees travel for engagements outside the company such as clients, suppliers or conferences, internal travel refers to trips taken for intra company activities.
-This includes training, orientations and team building events.
+Efforts by companies to rebuild culture across remote workplaces have resulted in internal travel or intra-company travel becoming more popular.
+Unlike external business trips where employees travel for engagements outside the company such as clients, suppliers or conferences, internal travel refers to trips taken for intra-company activities.
+This includes training, orientations and team-building events.

 SME travel